Adoption + The Sibling Perspective: Cosette's Story

 March 28, 2020

 When families who already have children in their home consider domestic infant adoption, it's not uncommon for them to grapple with the question, "How will this affect our other kids?"
-As an Adoption Consultant with Christian Adoption Consultants, I've been so blessed to watch God knit families together through domestic infant adoption.
+As an Adoption Consultant, I've been so blessed to watch God knit families together through domestic infant adoption.
 One of my favorite things as a Consultant is hearing about the love and bond that God grows between siblings through adoption.
 I'm so thankful to have the opportunity to share with you some stories this week from the perspective of siblings!

-Below are thoughts from Gianna, a high schooler who went from being an only child to being a big sister a few years ago when her parents were clients of mine at CAC.
+Below are thoughts from Gianna, a high schooler who went from being an only child to being a big sister a few years ago when her parents were clients of mine.
 Thank you, Gianna, for sharing your heart with us!

 When you learned that your parents planned to adopt, what were your thoughts/feelings?